-5.6 Steam engine \rightarrow Load and acceleration dependency
+5.6 Steam engine $\rightarrow$ Load and acceleration dependency

-The load dependency of the sound is based on the current engine load and the acceleration / deceleration settings.
-The results of the "basic" load test run serve as reference for the current motor load, see section 5.3 "The test run for determining the motor's basic load".
+The load dependency of the sound is based on the current engine load and the acceleration / deceleration.
+The result of the "basic" load test run serves as reference for the current motor load, see section 5.3 "The test run for determining the motor's basic load".